cesarruano/handy_crypto/README.md

 # handy_crypto
 A small set of cryptography functions in C++ using OpenSSL.
-Handy for quick use in other applications.
+Handy for quick use.